Doncaster Libraries - Privacy Notice

 This Privacy Notice sets out what you need to know about how Doncaster Libraries will use your information when you become a library member.

-The Council is committed to meeting its data protection obligations and handling your information securely.
+The City of Doncaster Council (the Council) is committed to meeting its data protection obligations and handling your information securely.
 You should make sure you read and understand this notice before submitting your information to us.

 What information about you do we collect?